golang-leipzig/golang-leipzig.github.io/content/posts/meetup-56-invitation.md

 [Basislager Leipzig](https://basislager.co) we'll have a short presentation on the newly released [Agent Development Kit (ADK) for Go](https://github.com/google/adk-go).
-They say, [you should write an agent](https://fly.io/blog/everyone-write-an-agent/) yourself - so we will explore what an library like Go ADK can help us with.
+They say, [you should write an agent](https://fly.io/blog/everyone-write-an-agent/) yourself - so we will explore what a library like [Go ADK](https://github.com/google/adk-go) can help us with.

 For LLM support, we will see how far open (weights) models can take us on nice hardware (such as the AMD [Strix Halo